 Can I Be Visited In Rehab?

-Most rehab clinics welcome visits from family and friends.
+Most rehab hospitals welcome visits from family and friends.
 This is usually something the therapists will want to work on as part of your recovery.

 Learning to reconnect and rebuild relationships and trust is a big part of overcoming addiction, as relationships are often damaged and disconnected.